JohnySeven/TWatchSKDesigner/README.md

 Now you have a new DynamicView with a gauge that displays the watch's battery %, in the top half of the screen.
 Using the "Size" and "Location" fields, you can very nicely display four gauges on a screen in a 2x2 layout.
 In the next two examples, we'll add a Switch and a Button to this View.

+## Example 6.
+Adding a Switch to a View

+The Switch component is a simple On/Off switch.
+It displays the current value of the SK Path it's bound to, and when you move the switch from one side to the other, it toggles the value of that Path.
+So obviously, it can work only with Paths that are Booleans, such as electrical.light.anchor.state.
+When a DynamicView is displayed, if it contains a Switch, the Switch is set to the current value of its Path.
+If you tap the Switch to change its value, that also changes the value of the Path on the Server.
+If you have something else installed that monitors that Path, it can then change the actual status of the anchor light.
+"Something else" could be a [SensESP BoolSKPutRequest](https://signalk.org/SensESP/generated/docs/classsensesp_1_1_s_k_put_request_listener.html), for example.

+In this example, we'll add a Switch to the "Gauge" View that we created in Example #5.

+1. Click on the "Edit view" button in the lower left corner of the "Gauge" view.
+2. Change the "Name" field to **Gauge and Switch**.
+3. Click on the "Add new Switch" button at the bottom of the editing window.
+4. Click on the "..." next to Binding, and select a SK Path to bind to this Switch.
+Remember, it has to be a Path whose value is a Boolean.
+(If you don't have such a Path, don't worry - pick any Path - it will work for purposes of designing the DynamicView.
+It just won't actually work on the watch.)
+5. Set the Location to **19;120** and the Sze to **80;40**.

+Now there is a switch in the middle of the View, under the graph, but it has no label.
+By default, switches don't have a label, because you might want it to be on any side of the switch, so if you want one, you need to create it:

+6. Click on the "Add new Label" button on the bottom of the Edit window.
+7. Set these field values: Text = **Anchor light** ; Font = **montserrat14**; Location = **105;128**.
+Now we have a label for the switch.

+By changing the Size and Location of switches and their labels, you can comfortably have 6 switches on a screen, in a 3 tall x 2 wide layout.

+TODO:
+- Add an image of a DynamicView with a graph, a switch, and a button.

 [![.NET](https://github.com/JohnySeven/TWatchSKDesigner/actions/workflows/dotnet.yml/badge.svg)](https://github.com/JohnySeven/TWatchSKDesigner/actions/workflows/dotnet.yml)